Singalong Songs From Mary Poppins

 Watching musical movies together can be a wonderful way to connect with your loved one living with dementia.

 Julie Andrews lights up the screen in the musical movie version of “Mary Poppin” from 1964.
-The singable soundtrack includes “Chim Chim Cher-ee” and “Let’s Go Fly a Kite.”
+“A Spoonful of Sugar” has funny verses, plus a super-catchy chorus.
+“Supercalifragilisticexpialidocious” is a mouthful, but it’s a very singable mouthful.
+The singable soundtrack also includes “I Love to Laugh” and “Chim Chim Cher-ee” and “Let’s Go Fly a Kite.”

 Here’s a link to purchase a singalong version of Mary Poppins from Amazon.
 Note: As an Amazon Associate, Songs & Smiles earns from qualifying purchases.
 We may receive a small commission if you purchase items after clicking on a product link or image.